scripting/Scripting-News/READMEx.md

 *   The commit message is pretty random.
 Needs to be settable in the editor, not a constant on the server.
 *   Need more than one size headline.
 Right now we just have an H4.
+*   A link from the editor to the page in the repo.